celo-org/docs/blog/03-15-2023-Sage-Sage-A-Solidity-Smart-Contract-for-Auctioning-Flowers-on-the-celo-Blockchain/Sage-Sage-A-Solidity-Smart-Contract-for-Auctioning-Flowers-on-the-celo-Blockchain.md

 I trust that you found this tutorial informative and learned a lot from it.
 If you would like to continue your education, I have provided some helpful links below that you may find useful to explore:

-The official Celo documentation: https://docs.celo.org/
+The official Celo documentation:[Click here to access celo docs](https://docs.celo.org/)

-Solidity By Example, a website with code examples for learning Solidity: https://solidity-by-example.org/
+Solidity By Example, a website with code examples for learning Solidity: [Click here to learn more about solidity](https://solidity-by-example.org/)

-OpenZeppelin Contracts, a library of secure, tested smart contract code: https://www.openzeppelin.com/contracts/
+OpenZeppelin Contracts, a library of secure, tested smart contract code: [Click here tp know more about OpenZeppelin Contracts](https://www.openzeppelin.com/contracts/)

-Solidity documentation for version 0.8.17: https://docs.soliditylang.org/en/v0.8.17/
+Solidity documentation for version 0.8.17: [Click here to access solidity docs](https://docs.soliditylang.org/en/v0.8.17/)

 I hope these resources prove to be useful to you!